rollup/stream/README.md

 ### Using Sourcemaps

 Rollup can produce source maps by specifying the `sourcemap` output option.
-To use the generated sourcemaps with Gulp:
+For example; to use the generated sourcemaps with Gulp and `@rollup/stream`:

 ```js
 import rollupStream from '@rollup/stream';